 - Trouble with sleeping or the inability to stay awake.

+It’s impossible to know how severe your brain injury is without seeking medical advice.
 When determining the severity of a head injury, medical professionals usually apply the Glasgow Coma Scale.
 Under this method, symptoms are evaluated based on a scale of 3 to 15.
-A person scoring a 3 is said to have the most severe type of brain injury while an individual scoring a 15 is said to have the least severe type of brain injury.Consulting With An Attorney
+A person scoring a 3 is said to have the most severe type of brain injury while an individual scoring a 15 is said to have the least severe type of brain injury.Consulting With an Attorney

-If you have suffered a traumatic brain injury because of the negligence or intentional conduct of another, it is in your best interest to seek the assistance of a personal injury lawyer.
-Head injury cases are almost never clear-cut and therefore need to be presented in the proper fashion.
+If you have suffered a traumatic brain injury because of the negligence or intentional conduct of another, it is in your best interest to seek legal assistance.
+Head injury cases are almost never clear-cut and therefore need to be handled in the proper fashion.

-At Jamal Injury Law, we have the experience necessary to properly evaluate the complexities involved in traumatic brain injury cases.
-Call us at 714-907-1021 for your free consultation.
+At Jamal Injury Law P.C., we have the experience necessary to properly evaluate the complexities involved in traumatic brain injury cases.
+Call us at 714-907-1021 for your free consultation with a Long Beach brain injury lawyer.